cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 ---

-**Safety Is Not a Feature - It’s a Multi-Layered Design Philosophy**
+**Safety as a Multi-Layered Design Philosophy**

 People often think AI safety is purely technical.
-But I now see it as a deeply cross-functional product challenge.
+I treat it as a deeply cross-functional product challenge.
 For our procurement solution, I embraced a layered approach: selecting the right model, activating Azure OpenAI’s platform-level safety filters, designing strong retrieval and grounding workflows, and shaping the user experience so that misuse becomes harder than correct use.

 Each layer solved a different part of the risk landscape.
 The model layer ensured we weren’t over-engineering; the safety system layer handled guardrails and logging; the grounding layer ensured every answer was traceable to the original contract; and the UX layer guided buyers into asking the right questions in the right way.